mallockey/Install-Office365Suite/README.md

 ![](https://www.codetriage.com/mallockey/install-office365suite/badges/users.svg)

 ### If you found this script helpful and want to show some appreciation, feel free to send a coffee my way!

 <br />
 <a href="https://venmo.com/u/joshua-melo-1" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>

-# Install-Office365Suite
+# Install-Microsoft365

 ## Updates

+12/18/24

+- Fixed regex to search for ODT url in Get-ODTURL function
+- Rename rest of repo to Install-Microsoft365

 10/16/22

 Important: Moved `Get-XMLFile` and `Get-ODTURL` to an external module in this repo.
 So if you plan to deploy this script it will be easiest to just download it from the [PowerShell Gallery](https://www.powershellgallery.com/packages/Install-Office365Suite/).
-Otherwise you'll need to include the `InstallOffice.psm1` with your deployment or manually move the functions inside of the `Install-Office365Suite.ps1` for a single script deployment.
+Otherwise you'll need to include the `Helpers.psm1` with your deployment or manually move the functions inside of the `Install-Microsoft365.ps1` for a single script deployment.

 10/4/22

-* Added `-LanguageIDs` parameter
+- Added `-LanguageIDs` parameter
-* Added `-IncludeProject` parameter
+- Added `-IncludeProject` parameter
-* Added `-IncludeVisio` parameter
+- Added `-IncludeVisio` parameter
-* Removed `-LoggingPath` as its not longer an option
+- Removed `-LoggingPath` as its not longer an option

 7/26/22

-* Fixed ConfigurationXMLFile Bug
+- Fixed ConfigurationXMLFile Bug

 ## Description

-A PowerShell script that installs Office 365 on a workstation with parameters that talor the install to your specific needs.
+A PowerShell script that installs Microsoft 365 on a workstation with parameters that talor the install to your specific needs.

 ## Installing the script

-`Install-Script -Name Install-Office365Suite`
+`Install-Script -Name Install-Microsoft365`

 ## Features

 The script will download the Office Deployment Tool from Microsoft's website first.
 If you have an XML file that you'd like to use you can supply it to the **-ConfigurationXMLFile** parameter like below:

-`.\Install-Office365Suite.ps1 -ConfigurationXMLFile "C:\Kits\OfficeConfig.xml"`
+`.\Install-Microsoft365.ps1 -ConfigurationXMLFile "./OfficeConfig.xml"`

 If you don't, you can run it without any parameters and it will install with the default settings below:

 ```xml
 <Configuration>
   <Add OfficeClientEdition="64" Channel="Current">